spatie/laravel-login-link/README.md

 ### Usage with Vue

-The package has a built-in component to support Vue.
+The package has a built-in component to support Vue (requires (Ziggy)[https://github.com/tighten/ziggy]).
 The props are the same of blade component.

 ```vue
 import LoginLink from '@/../../vendor/spatie/laravel-login-link/resources/js/login-link.vue';